lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 CMSVersion type is described in Section 10.2.5 of {{RFC5652}}.

-> rid specifies the recipient's certificate or key that was used by the originator to with the Encapsulate() function.
+> rid specifies the recipient's certificate or key that was used by the originator to with the KEM Encapsulate() function.
 The RecipientIdentifier provides two alternatives for specifying the recipient's certificate {{RFC5280}}, and thereby the recipient's public key.
 The recipient's certificate MUST contain a KEM public key.
 Therefore,